Penrith powers home for brilliant back-to-back grand final triumphs

 Brian To’o finished with a double and Nathan Cleary kicked four goals in the five-try win to extend Parramatta’s 36-year title drought for at least another season.

 Parramatta started strongly, with some stinging defence and bullocking runs.
-But it was Penrith who tellingly hit the lead early, thanks to Stephen Crichton.
+But it was Penrith that tellingly hit the lead early, thanks to Stephen Crichton.

 Stephen Crichton STRIKES 💥#NRLGF pic.twitter.com/kutiigmuZj